All applications for places have to be made through Derbyshire County Council.

 We discourage children from wearing jewellery at school.
 If earrings are worn, studs are safest.
 Any jewellery, including earrings, must be removed before games and swimming for safety reasons.
 Please note that school will not be responsible for such items.

 Children can bring school bags and rucksacks to school with their belongings.
 We provide a plastic holder for reading books and book carriers carrying the school logo are available by order through school if required.

-School meals are cooked on the premises and represent good value for money at £2.20 a day (£11 per week).
-Please send dinner money each Monday morning in an envelope with your child’s name, class and the amount clearly marked.
+School meals are cooked on the premises and cost at £3.25 a day.
+Please make payments using our School Money system.
+Alternatively, send dinner money each Monday morning in an envelope with your child’s name, class and the amount clearly marked.
 Payment can also be made by cheque, either weekly or termly in advance.
 Cheques should be made payable to Derbyshire County Council.
 If you are in receipt of income support your child will be eligible for free school meals.
 All children in Reception, Year One and Year Two are entitled to a school meal without charge.
 Please ask the Head teacher or School Secretary for a form.
 Most children have school meals but you may send a packed lunch for your child if you prefer.
 Please do not send glass containers, hot or fizzy drinks.